top of page

 • Apr 30

-Renovating a home in Maroubra is an exciting opportunity to modernize your space while preserving its character.
-However, many homes in this area come with unique challenges—shared walls with neighbors, heritage overlays, and strict council regulations.
-Without careful planning, homeowners can encounter costly delays, budget overruns, and design setbacks.
-This guide highlights five common mistakes and provides practical advice on how to avoid them, helping you approach your renovation with confidence.
+Renovating a home in Maroubra presents an exciting chance to modernize your space while keeping its character intact.
+However, this region brings unique challenges.
+Shared walls with neighbors, heritage overlays, and strict council regulations can complicate the process.
+Without careful planning, homeowners risk facing delays, budget overruns, and design setbacks.
+This guide highlights common mistakes and offers practical advice on how to avoid them, enabling a confident renovation journey.

 1. Not Researching Local Council Regulations